Erdos-Projects/summer26-twister/README.md

-# TWISTER: Telling Where to Increase, StrengThen, and Expand Radars
+# TWISTER: Tornado evolution WIth Season and TERrain
-Data analysis pipeline to identify where the addition of new NEXRAD weather radars would fill coverage gaps and assist in early warnings of tornado producing storms in the future.
+Data analysis pipeline to identify trends in NOAA storm event data serving to increase human safety from tornado events.

 ## **Background**